Fontevraud Abbey, Maine-et-Loire visitors guide

-Especially well known because both French and English monarchs are buried here, the abbey was first established in 1099.
-Unusually it had both a nunnery and a monastery, and was under the command of an abbess (which explains why you can see pictures of many of the abbesses in the abbey).
-The idea was apparently a great success and several other abbeys were established on the same basis.
+The abbey was first established in 1099 and is especially well known because both French and English monarchs are buried here.
+Unusually it had both a nunnery and a monastery, and was under the command of an abbess.
+Apparently the idea was a great success and several other abbeys were established on the same basis.

 By the time the French Revolution forced the closure of the abbeys, Fontevraud was the most powerful abbey in France.
 It was transformed into a prison by Napoleon in 1804 and remained one until its closure in 1963 (although the last prisoner apparently didn’t leave until 1985!)